BANEA 2026 Conference

 BANEA is a non-profit organisation, which means we only charge registration fees to cover the costs of the conference.

-We do, however, want to make our conferences as accessible as possible, which is why we are now introducing a sliding scale payment for registration.
+We do, however, want to make our conferences as accessible as possible, which is why we are offering a sliding scale payment for registration.

 Student/Unwaged